MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 <ul><li>Application ID</li></ul>
 <ul><li>Client Secret (in clear text)</li></ul>

-Use the information displayed to configure the Power Platform Service Connection
+Use the information displayed to configure the Power Platform service connection.

+> [!IMPORTANT]
-NOTE: Keep this client secret safe and secure.
-Once the PowerShell command prompt is cleared, you cannot retrieve the same client secret again
+> Keep the client secret safe and secure.
+Once the PowerShell command prompt is cleared, you cannot retrieve the same client secret again.

 ### Configure environment with the Application ID
-The application ID must be added as an Application User in the Power Platform environment you are connecting to.
+The Application ID must be added as an Application User in the Power Platform environment you are connecting to.
 Information on how to add an application user is available [here](https://docs.microsoft.com/powerapps/developer/common-data-service/use-single-tenant-server-server-authentication#application-user-creation)

-Ensure that the added Application User has the system administrator role assigned(available from “Manage Roles” in the Security settings for the application user).
+Ensure that the added Application User has the system administrator role assigned (available from “Manage Roles” in the security settings for the application user).

 ## Frequently asked question (FAQ)